-To further understand which signaling was involved in the regulation and control of tsMHCII, we treated BCPAP and K1 cells with chemical inhibitors for different classical pathways (DAPT for NOTCH, IWR1 for Wnt, SB431542 for TGF-β1, and cyclopamine for Hedgehog pathway).
-Compared to other pathway inhibitors, blockage of TGF-β1 pathway with SB431542 resulted in evident increase of CIITA and tsMHCII genes in both cell lines, suggesting the potential regulatory function (Fig. 3A).
-We analyzed TCGA database, and found that CIITA tended to keep low mRNA expression in PTC tumors with high TGF-β1 levels.
-The similar negative correlation between the two elements were also observed in PTCs with BRAFV600E (p<0.001, Fig. 3B).
-In our system, by evaluating the time course changes of endogenous CIITA, tsMHCII mRNA within cells and active TGF-β1 secretion in culture media by ELISA, we found similar negative relationship (Fig. S3A-B).
-The inhibitor treatment indeed caused decrease of TGF-β1 level, which is consistent with previous findings (Fig. S3C) [24].
-External stimulation by TGF-β1 decreased mRNA level of CIITA and MHCII in K1 and BCPAP, and protein expression of MHCII in K1 (Fig. 3C and Fig. S3D).
+To further understand which signaling pathways were involved in the regulation and control of tsMHCII, we treated BCPAP and K1 cells with chemical inhibitors for different classical pathways (DAPT (25 µM) for NOTCH, IWR1 (10 µM) for Wnt, SB431542 (10 µM) for TGF-β1, and cyclopamine (20 µM) for Hedgehog pathway) for 48 h.
+Compared to other pathway inhibitors, blockage of TGF-β1 pathway with SB431542 resulted in a significant decrease of CIITA and tsMHCII gene expresion in both cell lines, suggesting the potential regulatory function of the TGF-β1 pathway for MHCII regulation and immune evasion in PTC (Fig. 3A).
+We analyzed gene expression data from the Tumor Cell Genome Atlas (TCGA) database, and found that CIITA tended to have low mRNA expression in PTC tumors with high TGF-β1 levels.
+Analysis of the association between CIITA and MCHII transcript levels by secreted TGF-β1 level as a function of BV600E expression in our samples revealed a similar negative correlation between the two elements (p<0.001, Fig. 3B) and suggest a role for TGF-β1 signaling involvement in MHCII regulation.
+Time course analysis of CIITA and MCHII transcript levels and TGF-β1 protein expression produced by BCPAP and K1 cells over time confirm that accumulation of TGF-β1 in culture leads to a corresponding decrease in CIITA and MCHII transcript levels (Fig. S3A-B), which corresponds to previous findings [24].
+External stimulation of BCPAP and K1 cells with 10 ng/mL TGF-β1 decreased mRNA levels of CIITA and MHCII in BCPAP and K1 cells and significantly decreased protein expression of MHCII in K1 cells (Fig. 3C and Fig. S3D.
+BRAF inhibition of BCPAP and K1 cells produced a corresponding decrease in secreted TGF-β1 protein levels, which indicates that TGF-β1 signaling is influenced by BRAFV600E activity in PTC cells (Fig. S3C).
 Moreover, TGF-β1 treatment abrogated BRAF kinase inhibitor induced tsMHCII elevation, which was confirmed by mRNA expression of CIITA, HLA-DQA1, HLA-DRA, and HLA-DPA1 (Fig. 3D and Fig. S3E).
 Overall, activation of BFAF-MAPK pathway by BRAFV600E mutation in PTC cells leads to down-regulation of CIITA-directed tsMHCII probably through elevating TGF-β1 signaling.